Testing Capytaine

 python -m pytest --failed-first

-Testing in isolated environments with Nox
+Testing in isolated environments

-This Nox session is the main part of the .github/workflows/test_new_commits.yaml Github Actions workflow that is run at each new commit and pull request.
+These recipes are the main part of the .github/workflows/test_new_commits.yaml Github Actions workflow that is run at each new commit and pull request.

-It is the main part of the .github/workflows/test_with_latest_dependencies.yaml Github Actions workflow that is run twice a month on the main branch of the Github repository.
+They are the main part of the .github/workflows/test_with_latest_dependencies.yaml Github Actions workflow that is run twice a month on the main branch of the Github repository.

-Finally the session build_and_test_on_nightly_builds fetches yet-unreleased versions of Capytaine dependencies and run the same tests.
+Finally the session test_in_nightly_env fetches yet-unreleased versions of Capytaine dependencies and run the same tests.
 It is mostly meant to anticipate breaking changes in the dependencies, such as the Numpy 1 to Numpy 2 transition.

 Testing the Fortran core